musnit/castle-client/core/README.md

 ![jump to definition](docs/cpp-editor-go-to-definition.gif)

+To set up jump to definition with emacs:

+- Install `ctags`: `brew install ctags`
+- Run `ctags -e -R` from `src` to create the file `src/TAGS`
+- Visit `src/TAGS` the first time you want to jump to a definition.

 `./run.sh format` will auto-format the code.
 Needs [clang-format](https://clang.llvm.org/docs/ClangFormat.html), which you can install with `brew install clang-format` or such.